What’s it like to take a Disneyland VIP Tour? Where should you stay?

 Here’s how to get the best of Disneyland with a few upgrades.

-Like many East Coasters, I enjoy spending time in Orlando during the cold winter months.
+Like many East Coasters, I enjoy spending time in Orlando like a Disney VIP during the cold winter months.
 Numerous non-stop flights make Florida an easy getaway.
 So, we had yet to visit Disneyland, while my kids kept getting older and older.
 I had a feeling that our very first Disneyland park adventure might be our only, so I planned it with the best one-and-done approach.

 And, of course, it was such a great trip, I think we might have another in our future.